dwesterwick/SPTQuestingBots/README.md

 * **max_bots_per_quest**: The maximum number of bots that can actively be performing each quest of that type.
 * **min_distance**: Each objective in the quest will only be selected if the bot is at least this many meters away from it.
 * **max_distance**: Each objective in the quest will only be selected if the bot is at most this many meters away from it.
 * **max_raid_ET**: The quest can only be selected if this many seconds (or less) have elapsed in the raid.
-If you're using mods like [Late to the Party](https://hub.sp-tarkov.com/files/file/1099-late-to-the-party/), this is based on the overall raid time, not the time after you spawn.
+This is based on the overall raid time, not the time after you spawn.
 For example, if you set **maxRaidET=60** for a quest and you spawn into a Factory raid with 15 minutes remaining, this quest will never be used because 300 seconds has already elapsed in the overall raid.
 * **chance_of_having_keys**: The chance that bots will have keys for the locations specified in the quests.
 * **min_level**: The absolute minimum player level allowed for bots to select the quest.
 * **max_level**: The absolute maximum player level allowed for bots to select the quest.